Basic Radio Setup¶

 The Basic Setup page will be displayed, as shown below.

-In order to get your new AREDN® node on the air, you need to enter the following items.
+Many of these settings will be described in detail in subsequent sections of this documentation.
+In order to get your new AREDN® node on the air for the first time, you need to enter the following items.

 - Node Name

 - Begin the node name with your callsign, followed by unique identifying information of your choice.
 Node names may contain up to 63 letters, numbers, and dashes, but cannot begin or end with a dash.
 Underscores, spaces, or any other characters are not allowed.
 Node names are not case sensitive, but the case will be preserved on the node status display.
 Amateur radio operators are required to identify all transmitting stations.
 The AREDN® node name is beaconed automatically by the node every five minutes, so the node name must contain your callsign.
-Recommended names follow the (callsign)-(label) format, such as AD5BC-MOBILE or AD5BC-1.
-This is similar to the MYCALL setting you would give a packet TNC, but without the 0-15 character restriction.
+Recommended names follow the (callsign)-(label) format, such as AD5BC-MOBILE or AD5BC-120SE.
+As a general rule node names should be kept as short as possible, while clearly and uniquely identifying the node.

 - Set a new administration password for the node.
 Enter it again in the Retype Password box to verify it is correct.
 The first time a node is configured it will require you to change the password.
 Be sure to remember or record the new password so you can use it for any future administrative tasks on the node.

 - Node Description

 - This is not a required field, but it is a good place to describe the features or function of this device.
 Many operators use this field to list their contact information, the radio model and antenna specifications, or the tactical purpose for the node.
 There are no character restrictions in the field, but the maximum length allowed is 210 characters.

 - The IP Address, Netmask, and SSID fields are automatically calculated for you based on the unique MAC address of your node.
 Do not change these settings.
 Everything under the LAN and WAN columns can be left unchanged for now.